Rugaliz/Black_Noah/README.md

 # Black Noah
-MAME gui frontend for various consoles and systems.
+BlackNoah is a graphical user interface for various consoles and systems working with MAME emulator.

 This was made with Qt Creator and thus should be compiled with it.